fetlang/fetlang/README.md

 * Transpiles to C
 * Case insensitive
 * Confusing English-like syntax and unhelpful error messages
-* Probably turing complete, but not a tarpit
+* Probably Turing complete, but not a tarpit
 * Extensible - just install your fetish in share/fetlang/fetishes

 ## Building